During the build

 - What happens when something outside our control disrupts the buildA leak from a neighbour, a freeholder dispute, an unexpected third-party event — these can disrupt a project.
 Your builder leads on coordinating with the third party and adjusting the programme; your build advisor steps in only if something gets stuck.

-- What to do if you encounter hazardous materialsAsbestos, lead paint, or other hazardous materials surface occasionally during renovations of older homes.
-Stop work, escalate, and follow the right specialist process.
+- What to do if you encounter hazardous materialsHazardous materials — most commonly asbestos in older buildings, occasionally lead paint, sometimes others — surface during renovations of older homes.
+The right response is structured: stop work, escalate, and follow the right specialist process.

-- What to do if your builder misses a milestoneStart with your builder.
-Ask whether the slip affects the wider programme and ask them to update the milestone dates if it does.
+- What to do if your builder misses a milestoneMilestones occasionally slip.
+Most missed milestones recover within days; some don't.
+Start with your builder — they're closest to the cause and the recovery.
 If you're not satisfied with the answer, your build advisor is the next step.

 - What to expect from your build, week by weekMost builds move through four phases: break ground, first fix, second fix, sign-off.
 Here's what each looks like from your point of view.

-- When you might want extra Beams supportFor larger or more complex projects, our optional Project Management Support is the upgrade.
+- When you might want extra Beams supportYour builder runs the project day to day.
+For larger or more complex projects, you can opt in to additional Beams Project Management Support.
 It adds weekly site visits, hands-on coordination, and proactive support, for 20% of the build cost.